Skip to main content

 note

-If the user has never been associated with the feature flag, the SDK returns a variation key randomly, following the feature flag rules.
-If the user is already registered with the feature flag, the SDK detects the previous variation key value.
-If the user doesn't match any of the rules, the default value defined in Kameleoon's feature flag delivery rules will be returned.
-It's important to note that the default value may not be a variation key, but a boolean value or another data type, depending on the feature flag configuration.
+If a user has never been associated with a feature flag, the SDK will randomly return a variation key according to the rules of that feature flag.
+If the user is already linked to the feature flag, the SDK will identify the previously assigned variation key.
+If the user does not meet any of the specified rules, the SDK will return the default value defined in Kameleoon’s feature flag delivery rules.
+It’s important to note that the default value may not always be a variation key; it could also be a boolean value or another data type, depending on how the feature flag is configured.

 import { useEffect, useCallback } from 'react';